 In addition, financial barriers play a significant role.
 Rural healthcare providers and small practices often operate on tight budgets.
 The cost of maintaining, upgrading, troubleshooting and ensuring data security can be prohibitive.
 This exacerbates the health equity challenge rural providers face.

-As such, the HIE Steering Committee in 2024 would like to explore options to better support our rural providers in a sustainable way.
-This will involve collaboration from various entities and providers and government agencies at both the Federal and State level.
+To meet these challenges, the HIE Steering Committee in 2025 will continue to explore options to better support our rural providers in a sustainable way.
+This will involve continued collaboration from various entities and providers and government agencies at both the Federal and State level.